Contrast-Security-OSS/agent-operator/docs/public/02-supported-technologies.md

 - The Contrast Agent Operator follows the upstream [Kubernetes community support policy](https://kubernetes.io/releases/patch-releases/#support-period).
 End-of-life dates are documented on the [Kubernetes releases](https://kubernetes.io/releases/#release-history) page.
 - OpenShift support is dependent on the included version of Kubernetes.
 For example, OpenShift v4.10 uses Kubernetes v1.23 and will be supported by Contrast until 2023-02-28.
 See Red Hat's [support article](https://access.redhat.com/solutions/4870701) for the mapping between Kubernetes and OpenShift versions.
-- The Contrast Agent Operator only supports executing on Linux amd64 hosts and will refuse to be scheduled onto incompatible nodes.
-Additionally, the operator only supports injecting workloads running on Linux amd64 hosts, even if the Contrast Agent supports additional platforms.
-Contact [Contrast Support](https://support.contrastsecurity.com/hc/en-us) if Kubernetes on Windows or arm64 support is desired.
+- The Contrast Agent Operator only supports executing on Linux amd64/arm64 hosts and will refuse to be scheduled onto incompatible nodes.
+Additionally, the operator only supports injecting workloads running on Linux amd64/arm64 hosts, even if the Contrast Agent supports additional platforms.
+Contact [Contrast Support](https://support.contrastsecurity.com/hc/en-us) if Kubernetes on Windows support is desired.

 ## Agent types